To Edify = To Build Up

 I know this list is long, but I ask you to please read carefully what follows.

-very important to your own faith, your own understanding of YAHWEH's Word.
+It's very important to your own faith, your own understanding of YAHWEH's Word.

 I have taken the liberty to add some "emphasis" to the quoted words from these materials